shashvatshukla/FindMyiPhoneNow/README.md

 ## Usage

+Add your login and password to the code.
-Run findmyiphonenow.py using Python35 with selenium installed
+Run findmyiphonenow.py using Python35 with selenium installed.